 In a medical malpractice lawsuit, you must establish that the negligent healthcare professional or facility did not meet the applicable standard of care.
 Additionally, you must prove that the failure to meet the standard was the direct cause of your harm.

 It is important to note that meeting the standard of care does not guarantee that the treatment or procedure will have a positive outcome.
 A medical procedure could have poor results even if the healthcare provider met the standard of care.
-An experienced attorney could review your medical records and seek an expert opinion to support your medical malpractice case.
+An experienced attorney in Walterboro could review your medical records and seek an expert opinion to support your medical malpractice case.

 Initiating a Medical Negligence Suit in Walterboro